koush/docs.scrypted.app/camera-preparation.md

 ## Enable ONVIF

-`ONVIF` is a standard camera communication channel for motion, snapshots, codecs configuration. and pan/tilt/zoom.
+`ONVIF` is a standard camera communication channel for motion, snapshots, two way audio, codecs configuration. and pan/tilt/zoom.
 It is available on most `Local` cameras and should be enabled (even if not using the `ONVIF Plugin`).

 * Enable `ONVIF` on the camera.
 * Some cameras require entering a separate username and password for the ONVIF service.
 Ensure the `ONVIF` service has a user set up with the **same** username and password credentials used for the camera itself.